 With the increase in “cloud-based” services, we asked one of our Sage Business Experts, Jacky Tustain, to discuss the pros and cons and what you need to consider when thinking of moving to the cloud.

-As web based software improves a greater choice of online business software is becoming available.
 This software is often termed as ‘in the cloud’, which means it is accessed through the internet, without being downloaded to your machine and is either provided free or by subscription.
 You sign on, use the software and store your data through the system.

 The range and quality of online business products has grown very quickly over the last couple of years; include the development of applications for tablets and smart phones and you are faced with a great range of potential tools.